 OpManager Plus helps data center managers across the world manage all physical, virtual, and logical data center assets; improve data center design; plan and provision new equipment; increase operational efficiency; plan future growth while maximizing utilization of existing resources to help maintain uptime; boost productivity; and drive efficiency.

-Besides being an effective network management solution, OpManager Plus is also a very capable data center infrastructure management software.
+Besides being an effective network management solution, OpManager Plus is also a very capable data center infrastructure management tool.

-OpManager Plus allows you to monitor the availability and health of your network devices from a unified point of view using dashboard and network operations center (NOC) views.
+OpManager Plus, a powerful and real-time DCIM tool allows you to monitor the availability and health of your network devices from a unified point of view using dashboard and network operations center (NOC) views.
 Availability is measured using an Internet Control Message Protocol (ICMP) ping or telnet if the device is in a demilitarized zone (DMZ).

-OpManager Plus ensures all your device metrics are monitored by offering performance monitoring support for over 8,000 devices and more than 200 performance metrics.
+OpManager Plus' DCIM solution ensures all your device metrics are monitored by offering performance monitoring support for over 8,000 devices and more than 200 performance metrics.

 OpManager Plus offers agent-less service monitoring, and in case of an outage, automatically triggers remedial measures such as restarting the service, rebooting the system, or raising alerts.